sofiahartmann/IT_360_Final_Project_Spring_2026/README.md

 ## AI-Assisted Anomaly Detection

-This tool uses AI-assisted logic to help investigators identify suspicious file activity.
+This tool uses AI aided logic to help investigators identify suspicious file activity.
 The AI component analyzes the extracted metadata and flags:

 - Timestamp inconsistencies — Files where the modified date is earlier than the created date, or where timestamps seem out of place
 - Unusual file activity — Files that were accessed or changed outside of normal patterns